If you’re like most marketers and salespeople, you’re probably constantly working to stay on top of your endless pile of

 We’ve talked a lot about what good email signatures should and shouldn’t include, but what does it all look like when it’s put together?

 Here are some great examples of email signatures.

 The only ding we can give this email signature is for lacking the person’s full name.
 Otherwise, it’s pretty much perfect, except for the fact that it’s a template and doesn’t have real contact information.

-Still, if you’re trying to promote a limited-time event, try using this email signature as a template.
+Still, if you’re trying to promote a limited-time event, try using this as an email signature template.

 Image courtesy of Exclaimer

 Although there’s a lot of whitespace in this signature if you want to add an awards nod, here’s a great example of doing so.